College Counseling Overview

 - Twelfth grade: Complete the college application and selection process.

-Throughout the year the college counselors offer workshops on preparing for tests, interviewing, writing college essays, and making college visits.
+Throughout the year the college counselors teach seminars on preparing for tests, interviewing, writing college essays, and making college visits.
 Gould also holds parent meetings during each of the three Parent and Family Weekends, with an entire program devoted to the college search scheduled for the spring Parent and Family Weekend.
 Parents are invited to schedule individual conferences with members of the college counseling team.
 Counselors are in close contact with college admissions offices throughout the application process to ensure that Gould students receive every consideration.